 Chili is a vital ingredient in Hunanese, Sichuanese and Yunnanese food

-It was introduced in India by the Portuguese towards the end of 15th century.
-Today China is the world's largest producer of green chilies.
+It was introduced in India by the Portuguese towards the end of the 15th century.
+Today China is the world’s largest producer of green chilies.

-Chili is a vital ingredient in Hunanese, Sichuanese and Yunnanese food.
+Chili is a vital ingredient in Hunanese, Sichuanese, and Yunnanese food.

-Some of the most famous spiciest dishes are the spicy Hotpot (火锅 - The hot pot has a long history, traced back to the Jin Dynasty, 1115-1234, but over time chilis and other American native food plants like tomato, potato and pumpkin were introduced), the sichuanese Ma po tofu (麻婆豆腐), the Hunan fried chicken with Sichuan spicy sauce (麻辣鸡丁; 麻辣雞丁; málà jīdīng), and the hot and sour soup.
+Some of the most famous spiciest dishes are the spicy Hotpot (火锅 – The hot pot has a long history, traced back to the Jin Dynasty, 1115-1234, but over time chilis and other American native food plants like tomato, potato and pumpkin were introduced), the Sichuanese Ma po tofu (麻婆豆腐), the Hunan fried chicken with Sichuan spicy sauce (麻辣鸡丁; 麻辣雞丁; málà jīdīng), and the hot and sour soup.

 The tomato originated in Central and South America.
 Its use as a food originated in Mexico and spread throughout the world following the Spanish colonization of the Americas.
 Hernán Cortés, the Spanish conquistador, may have been the first to transfer the tomato to Europe after he captured the Aztec city of Tenochtitlan in 1521, although Christopher Columbus may have taken them back as early as 1493.

 The Spanish distributed the tomato throughout their colonies in America and later they took it to the Philippines, from where it spread to southeast Asia.
-In 2014, China was the largest producers of tomatoes, accounting for 31% of the total.
+In 2014, China was the largest producer of tomatoes, accounting for 31% of the total.

 Tomato Egg Stir Fry (蕃茄炒蛋) and the Salad Tomato (凉拌西红柿), are two popular dishes in China.

 Maize was first domesticated in southern Mexico about 10,000 years ago.
-After the arrival of Europeans in 1492, Spanish settlers consumed maize and explorers and traders carried it back to Europe and introduced it to other countries.
+After the arrival of Europeans in 1492, Spanish settlers consumed maize, and explorers and traders carried it back to Europe and introduced it to other countries.

 The earliest reference to maize in China is found in the 1555 edition of the

 history of Kung-hsien, a district in western Hunan.
-Maize was first brought to Peking as tribute by western barbarians, a generic ethnic term which during the Ming period was referred to the various tribesmen who inhabited the vast western frontier area stretching from Gansu to Yunnan.
+Maize was first brought to Peking as a tribute by western barbarians, a generic ethnic term which during the Ming period was referred to the various tribesmen who inhabited the vast western frontier area stretching from Gansu to Yunnan.